 Merit Scholarships

 • Presidential Scholarship (Up to $2,500) - Awarded to students with exceptional academic ability who also have demonstrated outstanding out-of-classroom and co-curricular involvement and leadership.
-Students applying for this scholarship must have a 3.5 GPA or higher.
-The IAU Scholarship Committee awards up to five President Scholarships each fall and spring semester.
+Students applying for this scholarship must have a 3.5 GPA or higher, and participate in an IAU program during Fall or Spring terms.
+The IAU Scholarship Committee awards up to five President Scholarships each term.
+Letter of Recommendation Required.

 • Dean’s Scholarship (Up to $1,500) - Awarded to students with consistent outstanding academic achievement.
-Students applying for this scholarship must have a 3.0 GPA or higherThe IAU Scholarship Committee awards Dean's Scholarships each fall,spring and summer.
+Students applying for this scholarship must have a 3.0 GPA or higher, and participate in an IAU program during Fall, Spring, or Summer termsLetter of Recommendation Required.

-• John Rewald Art & Art History Scholarship (award varies by term) IAU offers an endowed scholarship in honor of Mr. John Rewald, art historian and colleague of Leo Marchutz - namesake of the Marchutz Core Art Program in Aix-en-Provence, France.
+• John Rewald Art & Art History Scholarship (up to $1000 Fall/Spring, up to $500 SummerIn honor of Mr. John Rewald, art historian and colleague of Leo Marchutz - namesake of the Marchutz Core Art Program in Aix-en-Provence, France.
 Through the collaborative study of artist Paul Cezanne’s work in Aix and the surrounding region, Rewald and Marchutz sought to deepen understanding of Cezanne’s impact on the art world and preserve his memory in the city of Aix.
 This scholarship is awarded to students of art and art history who demonstrate consistent and profound study in the disciplines of art and art history.
 Students who study at any IAU campus with a major or minor in art or art history studies are eligible to apply.
-Students applying for this scholarship must have a GPA of 3.0 or higher.
-The IAU Scholarship Committee awards one $1,000 John Rewald Art & Art History Scholarship each fall and spring semester, and up to two $500 John Rewald Art & Art History Scholarships each summer for 3-8 week sessions.
+Students applying for this scholarship must have a 3.0 GPA or higher, and participate in an IAU program during Fall, Spring, or Summer terms

 Note: While IAU adheres to the quantity of awards given as described above, exceptions can be made on occasion and more awards can be offered than indicated, assuming that a high caliber of applications calls for such an adjustment.